soweha/FogWay/README.md

 ## *Soweha - Fogway*

 ### Introduction:

-Soweha, a startup that focuses in developing unique remedies for common issues, developed a product named Fogway.
+Soweha, a startup that focuses on developing unique remedies for common issues, developed a product named Fogway.
 To assist drivers in navigating through dense fog, Fogway was developed.
-Advanced sensors are utilised by the product to recognise impediments in the driver's path and alert them about possible dangers.
+Advanced sensors are utilized by the product to recognize impediments in the driver's path and alert them about possible dangers.

 ### About Fogway

-Fogway is a type of product that can be useful on the road during heavy fog.
+Fogway is a product that can be useful on the road during heavy fog.
 When an obstacle is detected, it alerts the driver with an alarm sound, helping them avoid a collision.
 The product is easy to use and can be installed in any vehicle.
 It is a safety device that can prevent accidents caused by poor visibility in foggy weather.

-### How it works
+### How It Works

 Fogway uses a combination of sensors and algorithms to detect obstacles on the road during heavy fog.
 The device is installed on the dashboard of the vehicle and has a visual display to show the distance of the detected obstacle.
 The product also makes an alarm sound to alert the driver about the obstacle.